Rev. Dr. Amy Butler

 Professional Ministry

-Butler recently completed her tenure as intentional interim Senior Minister at National City Christian Church.
+Butler completed her tenure as intentional interim Senior Minister at National City Christian Church in 2023.
 Prior to that, Butler served for five years as the seventh Senior Minister and first woman at the helm of The Riverside Church in the City of New York.
 She holds degrees from Baylor University, the International Baptist Theological Seminary, and Wesley Theological Seminary.

 Butler’s professional ministry career began as the director of a homeless shelter for women in New Orleans, Louisiana.
 She later became Associate Pastor of Membership and Mission at St. Charles Avenue Baptist Church in the city of New Orleans.
 In 2003, Butler was called to the position of Senior Minister of Calvary Baptist Church in Washington, D.C.’s Chinatown, where she was also the first woman to lead that historic congregation.
 Read more about Butler’s path to ministry here.